paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 dispute from concluding harder and harder over time.
 Assuming an attacker can not DoS a node forever, the dispute will succeed eventually, which is all that matters.
-And again, even if an attacker managed to prevent such a dispute from happening somehow, there is no real harm done, there was no serious attack to begin with.
+And again, even if an attacker managed to prevent such a dispute from happening somehow, there is no real harm done: There was no serious attack to begin with.

-Third: As candidates can be made up at will, we are susceptible to spam.
-Two validators can continuously contradict each other.
-This will result in a slash of one of them.
-Still it would be good to consider that possibility and make sure the network will work properly in such an event.

 [DistputeDistributionMessage]: ../../types/overseer-protocol.md#dispute-distribution-message
 [RuntimeApiMessage]: ../../types/overseer-protocol.md#runtime-api-message